Worksheet: Heat Capacities of Gasses

-What is the internal energy of the 3.0 mol of dilute monatomic gas after it is heated?
+What is the change in internal energy of the 3.0 mol of dilute monatomic gas after it is heated?

-What is the internal energy of the 0.50 mol of dilute diatomic gas after it is heated?
+What is the change in internal energy of the 0.50 mol of dilute diatomic gas after it is heated?

-What is the internal energy of the 15 mol of dilute polyatomic gas after it is heated?
+What is the change in internal energy of the 15 mol of dilute polyatomic gas after it is heated?

 6.0 mol of a dilute monatomic gas, 0.75 mol of a dilute diatomic gas, and 25 mol of a dilute polyatomic gas have their temperatures increased from room temperature by , at constant volume.